|Author||Robert Mawrey email@example.com|

 |Maintainer||Robert Mawrey firstname.lastname@example.org|

-Globals for the Sentient Things IoTNode Weather and Level adapter Globals for the Sentient Things IoTNode Weather and Level adapter
+Sentient Things IoTNode Weather and Level adapter library for weather and light

 This content is provided by the library maintainer and has not been validated or approved.

 This repo serves as the specification for what constitutes a valid Spark firmware library and an actual example library you can use as a reference when writing your own libraries.

 This README describes how to create libraries as well as the Particle Library Spec.

 The other files constitute the Particle Library itself:

 - file, class, and function naming conventions

 - example apps that illustrate library in action